sgrao001/MyBooks/tom/Theater of the mind.md

 Knowing what to do, and summoning the “Will” to do it, goes 2/3rd of the way.
 Doing it - is the final third.

 The purpose of meditation is to practice being persistently open.
 This requires discipline.
-Discipline, exercises and strengthens the three wise men.
+Discipline exercises and strengthens the three wise men.

 Discipline is accomplished through frequent meditation, which reinforces desired behaviors to the three wise men.
 It keeps “openness” front and center, making it a persistent theme.
 From that, comes the ability to do the “right” thing, in the “best” way, with “compassion” and with ease.
 <p style="text-align: center; font-style: bold;"> ~***~ </p>